extracts/mac-scripting/DEVONthink/DEVONthink_Notes_from_PDF_Annotations/README.md

 The precompiled & signed `.scptd` version of this script already includes the required scripting library and is ready to go.
 Just [download](https://github.com/extracts/mac-scripting/raw/master/DEVONthink/DEVONthink_Notes_from_PDF_Annotations/DEVONthink_Notes_from_PDF_Annotations.scptd.zip) the zipped `.scptd` package, then double click it to unzip.

-After unpacking it, copy the script to a suitable place, like the DEVONthink script folder (recommended), or the system's script menu folder.
+After unpacking the script, copy it to a suitable place, like the DEVONthink Scripts folder.
+To open this folder, activate DEVONthink, select the [Scripts menu](https://download.devontechnologies.com/download/devonthink/3.8.2/DEVONthink.help/Contents/Resources/pgs/menus-scripts.html) and choose "Open Scripts Folder".
+This will open the DEVONthink Scripts folder in the Finder.
+It is located at `~/Library/Application Scripts/com.devon-technologies.think3/Menu`.

+Alternatively, you could also copy the script to the system's Script menu folder.
 For an illustrated guide which describes how to enable and use the system's script menu, please see [iworkautomation.com: The script menu](https://iworkautomation.com/numbers/script-menu.html).

-If you've placed your script into the DEVONthink script folder, you may also append a keyboard shortcut description (like `___Command-Shift-Alt-A`) to the script's name.
-After restarting DEVONthink, you should be able to run your script via the specified keyboard shortcut.
+If you've placed your script into the DEVONthink Scripts folder, you may also append a keyboard shortcut description (like `___Command-Shift-Alt-A`) to the script's name.
+You should then be able to run your script by pressing the specified keyboard shortcut.

 ## Setup